psas/avionics-cad/av4/rocketnet-hub/documentation/mfg-and-test-log.md

 - +2V1 = 2.16V
 - LED29 (PORT8 link) turns off immediately and LED38 (+2V1 power)
 - 8 seconds later, all link LEDs blink twice then turn off
-- FIXME: LED9 did not turn on - it's reversed
+- FIXME-MFG: FIXED: LED9 did not turn on - it's reversed
-- FIXME: all Link LEDs are slightly on (can't see in light, but in dark, you can see they're slightly on).
+- FIXME-NXT: all Link LEDs are slightly on (can't see in light, but in dark, you can see they're slightly on).
 - POSSIBLE ISSUE: LED33 is on despite the fact the microcontroller has no code (is this right?)

 ## 2013-07-25